eternussolutionsdotcom/plugits/_posts/2019-07-03-plugit-framework.markdown

 ### typical usage example
 ```
-// load QueryAccounts plugit pipe its output to next plugit and so on
+// load QueryAccounts plugit and pipe its output to next plugit and so on

 Pluggable resultPlug = plugin('QueryAccounts')
     .exec( seedData)